 She realized that she was inexperienced.
-However, she hoped that realization would give her something of an edge.
+However, she hoped that understanding would give her something of an edge.
 Keep her from being too foolhardy.
-She was actually rather competent, all things considered.
-She had the best education and political training that her kingdom could provide.
+She was actually rather well prepared, all things considered.
+She had the best education and political tutelage that her kingdom could provide.
 She’d trained all of her life to avoid looking ostentatious or standing out.
 She could hide in a massive, unwieldy city like T’Telir.

 And massive it was.
 She’d read of the city, she’d even memorized city maps.
-And yet, none of that had prepared her for sight, sound, scent, and colors of the city on market day.
+And yet, none of that had prepared her for the sight, sound, scent, and colors of the city on market day.
 Even the livestock wore bright ribbons.
-She stood to the side of the road, stooped beside a building draped in flapping cloth.
+Vivenna stood to the side of the road, stooped beside a building draped in flapping cloth.
 The fabric had been tied to the building, covering it in streamers.

 In front of her, a herdsman drove a small flock of sheep toward the market square.
 They had each been dyed a different color.
-Won’t that ruin the wool? she thought sourly, the different colors on the animals clashing so terribly that she had to look away.
+Won’t that ruin the wool?
+Vivenna thought sourly.
+The different colors on the animals clashed so terribly that she had to look away.

 Poor Siri, she thought.
 Caught up in all of this, locked in the Court of Gods, probably so overwhelmed that she can barely think.
-Vivenna had trained all of her life to deal with the terrors of Hallandren.
-Though the colors sickened her, she had the fortitude to deal with them.
+Vivenna had been tutored all of her life about how to deal with the terrors of Hallandren.
+Though the colors sickened her, she had the fortitude to withstand them.
 How would little Siri manage?

 But, then, that was why Vivenna had come.
-She steeled herself against the colors, pulling her shawl closer, waiting in her place.
-Where is that man?
-She thought.
+She steeled herself against the colors, pulling her shawl closer.
+Where is that man? she thought.
 Peprin had yet to return from his scouting.

-Vivenna sighed, glancing to the side, studying a stone stature as she waited.
-The statue was one of many--they were all over the city.
-Carved in the shapes of men, the stone works of art had an exaggerated size--like Returned.
-They stood in all poses, armed with weapons and often dressed in colorful cloth clothing which had been placed on their stone bodies.
+But, there was nothing to do but wait, standing beside the building in the shadow of a large stone statue.
+The statue itself was one of many--they were all over the city.
+Carved in the shapes of men, the stone works had an exaggerated size--like Returned.
+They stood in all poses, armed with weapons and often dressed in colorful clothing which had been placed over the stonework.
 According to her lessons, the people of T’Telir found dressing the statues to be an amusing pastime, one that supposedly brought blessings from the Returned.

 A piece of Vivenna was awed to finally be able to study the D’Denir Celabrin, as the statues were called.
-She’d read so much about them.
-And yet, like so much else in Hallandren, looking on them just reminded her of the kingdom’s excess and flamboyance.
-A couple of statues to commemorate the end of the Manywar would have been appropriate.
-Yet, in T’telir, a ‘couple’ of statues was not nearly enough.
+Her tutors had spoken of them often.
+And yet, like so much else in Hallandren, looking at them reminded her of the kingdom’s excess and flamboyance.
+They had been commissioned to commemorate the end of the Manywar--an appropriate reason, even by Idris standards.

-There were thousands upon thousands of Denir, supposedly.
+However, in T’Telir, one or two celebratory statues weren’t good enough.
+They had to have thousands upon thousands of Denir.
 Lore said that the first ones had been commissioned by Peacegiver the Blessed, the Returned who had taken command of Hallandren at the end of the Manywar.
 Regardless of whether or not that were true, the number of statues had increased each year as new ones were commissioned and paid for by the Returned--whose money, of course, came from the people themselves.

-Excess and waste indeed, she thought, shaking her head.
+Excess and waste indeed, Vivenna thought, shaking her head.

 Eventually--finally--she noticed Peprin coming back down the street.
 She frowned as she saw that he was wearing some ridiculous contraption on his head--it looked a little like a sock, though much larger.
-It flopped down one side of his square face, and looked very out of place--particularly against his dull brown Idiris traveling clothing.
+It flopped down one side of his square face, and looked very out of place against his dull brown Idris traveling clothing.

 It was bright green.